Skip To Main Content

 Andy Ellis

-School Board Position 5
+TLN Representative, School Board Position 5

-Andy Ellis, School Board Position 5
+Andy Ellis, TLN Representative, School Board Position 5

 Andy Ellis, a long-time Germantown resident, is dedicated to serving the students, families, and educators of the Germantown Municipal School District.
 Originally from Halls, TN, Andy earned his accounting degree from the University of Memphis and began a career in the mortgage industry.
 After graduating college and living in East Memphis for 10 years, he chose to make Germantown his home with his wife Leigh, and their three children: Runyan, Byler, and Emme Leigh.